matt-harvey/tabulo/README.md

 *DISCLAIMER: My comments regarding these other libraries are based only on my own, possibly flawed reading of the documentation for, and experimentation with, these libraries at the time of my writing this.
 Their APIs, features or documentation may well change between when I write this, and when you read it.
-Please consult the libraries' own documentation for yourself, rather than relying on these comments.*
+Please consult the libraries&#8217; own documentation for yourself, rather than relying on these comments.*

 While these libraries have their strengths, I have personally found that, for the common use case of